lebe-dev/syspass-permissions-tool/README.md

 ## Why?

-1. Syspass allows to import data from csv / xml files or [API]((https://syspass-doc.readthedocs.io/en/3.1/application/api.html)), but it doesn't support permissions.
+1. sysPass allows to import data from csv / xml files or [API]((https://syspass-doc.readthedocs.io/en/3.1/application/api.html)), but it doesn't support permissions.

 2. At the moment (14.12.2022) I didn't find suitable solution.